hmrc/simple-reactivemongo/README.md

 Provides simple serialization for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.

 This started as a fork of [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo) as it seemed like a good idea to refactor out the coupling to a Play application.
+However, since version 7.x.x the dependency to the fork has been dropped in favour of the original `reactivemongo` driver.

 With some minimal effort, as the ReactiveMongo people had already done the majority of the work, we felt that adding a base repository class creates a library without some of the issues the other simpler libraries have.

+## Upgrading from 6.x.x to 7.x.x?

+######Major changes:

+* The dependency to HMRC's fork of `reactivemongo` has been dropped in favour of the original `reactivemongo` driver.
+Version 7.x.x depends now on `reactivemongo` 0.16.0.
+* It got merged with `play-reactivemongo` so all classes which used to be provided by that library are now in `simple-reactivemongo` (for instance `ReactiveMongoHmrcModule` Play module and `ReactiveMongoComponent`).
+As a consequence `simple-reactivemongo` should be the only dependency a service would require for interactions with `MongoDB`.
+There will be no new version of `play-reactivemongo` depending on the `simple-reactivemongo` 7.x.x or above.
+* There are two versions of the library released for two versions of Play.
+So 7.x.x-play-25 and 7.x.x-play-26 are compatible with `Play` 2.5 and 2.6 respectively.
+* `reactivemongo` 0.16.0 brings some breaking changes which should be addressed on upgraded to 7.x.x.
+More can be found [here](http://reactivemongo.org/releases/0.1x/documentation/release-details.html#breaking-changes).
+* `MongoDbConnection` has been deprecated and `ReactiveMongoComponent` is the new provider of `MongoConnector` instances.
+* `ReactiveRepository` was enriched with new `findAndUpdate` and `count` methods.
+* `AtomicUpdate` trait has become deprecated as similar functionality is provided now by `ReactiveRepository.findAndUpdate`.

 ## Upgrading from 5.x.x to 6.x.x?